danakt/handlebars-to-jsx/README.md

 ## Usage

-The package has only one method `compile`.
-You can import it by following way:
+The package only has one method `compile`.
+You can import it the following way:

 ```js
 import { compile } from 'handlebars-to-jsx'
 ```

-The method has following syntax:
+The method has the following syntax:

 ```
 compile(input[, options])